-The Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.
+As at 31 December 2022, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.

 The Group's credit risk is primarily attributable to its trade and other receivables, restricted bank deposits and bank balances.
 Management has a credit policy in place and exposure to credit risk are monitored on an ongoing basis.